Sxhail/leetcoder/README.md

 # LeetCode Enforcer Bot

-A lightweight Python-based productivity tool that ensures you solve at least **4 LeetCode Blind 75 series** questions every day.
+A lightweight Python-based productivity tool that ensures you solve at least **2 LeetCode Blind 75 series** questions every day.
 If you haven't met your daily target by the morning check, it blocks distractions and guides you through your pending problems—with **adaptive micro-goals** and **smart reminders** to keep you on track.

 ## 📖 Overview

 Each day the bot:

 1. **Adaptive micro-goal checks** (half-day targets)
-2. **Morning check** between 9 AM–11 AM: did you solve at least 2 problems yesterday?
+2. **Morning check** between 9 AM–11 AM: did you solve at least 1 problem yesterday?
-3. **Midday check** at 12 PM: did you solve at least 2 problems so far today?
+3. **Midday check** at 12 PM: did you solve at least 1 problem so far today?
-4. **Evening check** at 6 PM: did you solve a total of 4 problems today?
+4. **Evening check** at 6 PM: did you solve a total of 2 problems today?
 5. If any check fails, it blocks distractions and guides you through the next pending Blind 75 problem until you hit the daily target.

 ## ⚙️ Key Features